arsenicallophyes/ScreenDroid/README.md

 ## Development

-Our app was developed and tested on Python 3.9 to 3.10.4.
+Our app was developed and tested on Python 3.12.0.
-It is currently being developed and tested on Python 3.10 to 3.X, with the latest version tested only on Python 3.12.0.
+We welcome contributions and feedback from the community to improve and stabilize the application.

 ## Known Issues